 Additional recreational amenities nearby include Abiquiu, El Vado, Heron and Hopewell Lakes.
 Approximately 30 miles north of The Hutch Septima lies the community of Chama and the famous Chama to Antonito narrow gauge railroad train ride.
 Winter time brings a different beauty and opportunity for cross country skiing and snowmobiling.

 Approximately fifty miles east, via highway 64, sits Taos, the world famous art colony, Indian pueblo, and renowned Taos Ski Valley.
 Going north and west a bit more is Pagosa Springs Colorado and Wolf Creek Pass.
 Santa Fe is an easy 2 hour drive south.
 Albuquerque, New Mexico's largest metro, is 150 miles south of and offers all the services needed, including an international airport.

 The Hutch Septima is a must have for anyone needing a mountain sanctuary.
-This ranch offers beauty, an excellent location, hunting, fishing, horseback riding, hiking, and unbelievable beauty under the stars at night, and physical views are breathtaking.
+The property offers scenic high elevation beauty, an excellent location with outstanding hunting, fishing, horseback riding, hiking, and unbelievable views under the stars at night.
 The photos do not do it justice.